 Mandatory deemed repatriation 'toll charge'

 P.L.
 115-97 uses the mechanics of Subpart F to impose a one-time ‘toll charge’ on the undistributed, non-previously taxed post-1986 foreign earnings and profits of certain US-owned foreign corporations as part of the transition to a new territorial regime.
-The 'toll charge', found in revised Section 965, is reduced by a deduction computed in a manner that ensures a 15.5% effective tax rate on earnings represented by ‘cash’ and an 8% effective tax rate to the extent the earnings exceed the cash position.
+The 'toll charge', found in revised Section 965, is reduced by a deduction computed in a manner that (in the case of US corporate shareholders) ensures a 15.5% effective tax rate on earnings represented by ‘cash’ and an 8% effective tax rate to the extent the earnings exceed the cash position.

 State and local income taxes